brenomfviana/me-enemy-generator/README.md

 - the number of generations;
 - the initial population size;
 - the mutation chance;
-- the crossover chance, and;
+- the mutation chance of a single gene, and;
 - the number of tournament competitors.

 To calculate the difficulty of a single enemy, this program receives two